BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Burly.

-General of the North â€” *By Sauron's will, Azog is the undisputed commander of the Orc hordes.*
+General of the North — *By Sauron's will, Azog is the undisputed commander of the Orc hordes.*

 Azog's Stand Fast! rule has a range of 12" and, unlike any other Hero model's Stand Fast! rule, can affect other Orc Hero models.

-I am the Master â€” *Azog is a jealous leader, and will fight any who threaten his rule.*
+I am the Master — *Azog is a jealous leader, and will fight any who threaten his rule.*
  When rolling To Wound an enemy Hero model after winning a Fight, Azog never needs to roll more than a 3+ to score a wound, regardless of their Defence.

 **SIGNAL TOWER**

 *Azog commands his legions of Orcs from atop his Signal Tower.
-Using the huge banners that make it up, Azog is able to direct his troops from a great distance â€” the giant horn ringing out to signal a change in the Pale Orc's plans.
+Using the huge banners that make it up, Azog is able to direct his troops from a great distance — the giant horn ringing out to signal a change in the Pale Orc's plans.
 Upon this purpose-built command position, Azog has complete control over the battles that rage below.*